 You can order any spare parts you need or special tools and have them delivered directly to your doorstep.

-»We think this do-it-yourself idea is fantastic – which is why we are collaborating with iFixit to create repair manuals for many VAUDE products and have made the necessary spare parts available.
-We would be delighted if this helps our products be used even longer.«
+»We think the do-it-yourself idea is fantastic – which is why we are collaborating with iFixit to create repair manuals for many VAUDE products and have made the necessary spare parts available.
+We would be delighted if this means our products can be used even longer.«

-The Repair Café concept fits perfectly with VAUDE's sustainable alignment.
-Repair Cafés are a great place to get support for your do-it-yourself project.
+The Repair Café concept fits perfectly with VAUDE's sustainable approach.
+Repair Cafés are a great place to find support for your do-it-yourself project.

-Repair Cafés can order VAUDE spare parts directly for you, or you get them yourself at a specialized retailer or through iFixit.
+Repair Cafés can order VAUDE spare parts for you or you can get them yourself at a specialized retailer or through iFixit.

-If you can't fix a VAUDE product yourself or with the help of a Repair Cafés , then you can turn to the VAUDE Product Service.
+If you can't fix a VAUDE product yourself or with the help of a Repair Café, then you can turn to the VAUDE Product Service team.

-Repairing rather than replacing is fantastic.
-But what happens if a product can’t be repaired?
-Sometimes, this is actually a problem – even though reparability is playing an increasingly important role as a criterion in product development, and our designers are working hard to find meaningful solutions to make ever more products repairable.
+Repairing things rather than throwing them out is all very well but what happens if a product can’t be repaired?
+Sometimes this is really a problem – despite the fact that reparability is playing an increasingly important role as a criterion in product development, and our designers are working hard to find good solutions so that more and more products are repairable.

-Some types of functionality are a trade-off.
-For example zips in the high-stretch materials of cycling jerseys or soft shells: Clearly, we can replace a zip, but taking out the original sometimes leaves behind stitching holes that can turn into a run in the fabric.
+Some types of functionality involve a trade-off.
+For example, zips in the high-stretch fabrics used for cycling jerseys or soft shells.
+Clearly, we can replace a zip, but taking out the original sometimes leaves behind stitching holes that can create a run in the fabric.

-We still have potential for optimization in these cases, or rather, we have to make uncomfortable decisions what we think will be more is more important in the future: technical performance or good reparability.
+There’s still room for improvement on this issue, or rather, we have to make some tricky decisions about what we think will be more important in the future: technical performance or reparability.

-Our goal is to repair and continue to make useful even more products with the help of clearly defined repair decision criteria in our VAUDE Repair Handbook.
+Our goal is to repair even more products and extend their lifetime with the help of clearly defined repair decision criteria in our VAUDE Repair Handbook.